Caesarean section: Mother

 A caesarean section is associated with risks of postoperative adhesions, incisional hernias (which may require surgical correction), and wound infections.
 If a caesarean is performed in an emergency, the risk of the surgery may be increased due to several factors.
 The patient's stomach may not be empty, increasing the risk of anaesthesia.
-Other risks include severe blood loss (which may require a blood transfusion) and post-dural-puncture spinal- headaches.
+Other risks include severe blood loss (which may require a blood transfusion) and post-dural-puncture spinal-headaches.

 Wound infections occur after caesarean sections at a rate of 3–15%.
 The presence of chorioamnionitis and obesity predisposes the woman to develop a surgical site infection.

-Women who had caesarean sections are more likely to have problems with later pregnancies, and women who want larger families should not seek an elective caesarean unless medical indications to do so exist.
+Women who have had caesarean sections are more likely to have problems with later pregnancies, and women who want larger families should not seek an elective caesarean unless medical indications to do so exist.
 The risk of placenta accreta, a potentially life-threatening condition that is more likely to develop where a woman has had a previous caesarean section, is 0.13% after two caesarean sections, but increases to 2.13% after four and then to 6.74% after six or more.
 Along with this is a similar rise in the risk of emergency hysterectomies at delivery.

-Mothers can experience an increased incidence of postnatal depression, and can experience significant psychological trauma and ongoing birth-related post-traumatic stress disorder after obstetric intervention during the birthing process.
-Factors like pain in the first stage of labor, feelings of powerlessness, intrusive emergency obstetric intervention are important in the subsequent development of psychological issues related to labor and delivery.
+Mothers can experience an increased incidence of postnatal depression.
+They may experience significant psychological trauma and ongoing birth-related post-traumatic stress disorder after obstetric intervention during the birthing process.
+Factors like pain in the first stage of labor, feelings of powerlessness, and intrusive emergency obstetric intervention are important in the subsequent development of psychological issues related to labor and delivery.

 Subsequent pregnancies

 Women who have had a caesarean for any reason are somewhat less likely to become pregnant again as compared to women who have previously delivered only vaginally.

-Women who had just one previous caesarean section are more likely to have problems with their second birth.
+Women who have had just one previous caesarean section are more likely to have problems with their second birth.
 Delivery after previous caesarean section is by either of two main options: